-Title II funds are utilized to support professional development which enhances early learning strategies.
-TOSAs and LSTs are provided to support instruction through professional development and coaching opportunities.
+The District uses Title II funds to support professional development which will enhance early learning strategies.
+TOSAs were provided to support instruction through professional development and coaching opportunities.

-Title III funds are utilized to expand educational opportunities that increase language and academic proficiency of our English Learner, and to expand parent engagement activities.
+Title III funds are utilized to expand educational opportunities that increase language and academic proficiency of our English learners, and to expand parent engagement opportunities.